HotPocketHPE/mhguide/README.md

 ## Heavy Bowgun

 Heavy Bowgun is the Light Bowgun's bulkier sibling, trading mobility and ammo efficiency for sheer damage potential.
+Select your ammo types, position properly, and pound the monster from afar!

 Be very careful when playing Heavy Bowgun!
 Your movement and sheathe speed are both very slow, so escaping sticky situations is difficult!
 Try to predict both how the monster will move and which attacks could threaten you, then position to counter them in advance.
 The Shield attachment and armor skills like Evade Extender also help.